Seldom-SE/Seldom-SE.github.io/index.md

 title: Hayden Badger - Seldom
 ---

+*The code featured on this page is dual-licensed under Apache 2.0 and MIT at your option.*

 # Hayden Badger - Seldom

 Hello!
 I'm Hayden, a game developer and Bevy plugin author.
 This portfolio showcases my more notable projects.
-First, here's a short introduction.
+First, here's a brief introduction.

 I've used various tools to make games since 2008, but I didn't learn Rust until 2019, when I was in college.
 It quickly became my favorite language, so I started many projects